organisciak/dissertation/document/5_design_objective.md

 \newthought{A comparison of performance per query} (Figure @fig:byQueryRelPerformance) offers some insight as to the relative strengths and weaknesses of the various conditions.

 The thirteen queries tested are shown as columns in Figure @fig:byQueryRelPerformance.
-Despite across the board worse results, the places where FAST appears to stumble most is where there was nuance to the instructions, in edge cases where one might consult the instructions again.
+Despite across-the-board worse results, the places where FAST appears to stumble most is where there was nuance to the instructions, in edge cases where one might consult the instructions again.
 For example, are other tattoos relevant to _rose tattoo_?
 (No.)
 Are other flowers relevant?